 Urban planners may find composite materials appealing for their diversity.
 These materials come in various colors and designs, suiting different architectural styles.
 This variety enables planners to tailor the aesthetic of urban spaces effectively.

 However, from an environmental perspective, composite decking materials can be a double-edged sword.
-The use of recycled plastics can benefit conservation efforts.
-However, the end products are often not biodegradable, posing long-term disposal challenges.
+While recycled plastics can benefit conservation efforts, there are notable environmental concerns with composite decking, as the end products are often not biodegradable and pose long-term disposal challenges.

 Another compelling feature of composites is their resistance to moisture and insects.
 These qualities are particularly useful in areas with harsh weather conditions.
 However, they often lack the authentic texture of solid wood decking.